Brunno-DaSilva/SEIR-HW-random-taco/README.md

 Run `npm run dev` and look at `http://localhost:3000/`

-Use fetch to the below API
+Use fetch to get data from the below API

 ```js
    fetch('http://taco-randomizer.herokuapp.com/random/?full-tack=true')